etesync/etesync-web/README.md

 tested [sjcl](https://crypto.stanford.edu/sjcl/) javascript crypto library for encryption, so that should be fine too.

-A live isntance is available on: https://client.etesync.com
+A live instance is available on: https://client.etesync.com

 Please be advised that while it's probably safe enough to use the hosted client in many cases, it's generally not preferable.
 It's recommended that you use signed